Small living room with dining area layout

 Layout 5 – Built-In Bench Dining for Tight Spaces

-• Slide completely under the dining table
+• They slide fully under the table

-• No chair backs blocking walkways
+• No bulky backs blocking walkways

-Best places for this layout
+Best places to use this layout

 • Along a wall